 The Right to Self-Defense

 Minnesota Statue 609.06 authorizes individuals to use force to defend their physical person and personal property.
-The law allows allows parents, guardians, teachers, caregivers, etc. to protect children or individuals they are responsible for.
-Minnesota allows individuals to use weapons such as firearms, knives, or pepper spray to defend themselves so long as the situation warrants a commiserate level of force to that which is being applied by an attacker.
+The law allows parents, guardians, teachers, caregivers, etc. to protect children or individuals they are responsible for.
+Minnesota allows individuals to use weapons such as firearms, knives, pepper spray, or tasers to defend themselves so long as the situation warrants a commiserate level of force to that which is being applied by an attacker.

 As Minneapolis criminal defense lawyers know, an individual may use force to halt an assault, but they must cease their activities the moment a threat has been eliminated.
 For instance, if an attacker with a gun is disarmed or wounded to the point where they cannot use their weapon, then the person claiming self-defense must cease defensive activity.
 Actions beyond this point are not considered self-defense, they are considered assault.